dCache/dcache-book2/config-info-provider.md

 >
 > The `SE-NAME` constant is configured to have the value “Simple & small dCache instance for small VOs (typically &lt; 20 users)”.
 This illustrates how to include ampersand and less-than characters in an XML file.
 >
-When editing the `info-provider.xml` file, you should *only* edit text between two elements or add more elements (for lists and mappings).
+When editing the **info-provider.xml** file, you should *only* edit text between two elements or add more elements (for lists and mappings).
 You should *never* alter the text inside double-quote marks.

+Example:
 This example shows how to edit the `SITE-UNIQUE-ID` constant.
 This constant has a default value `EXAMPLESITE-ID`, which is a place-holder value and must be edited.

     <constant id="SITE-UNIQUE-ID">EXAMPLESITE-ID</constant>